 If an NFE is not active, it will by default be a passive NFE.
 NFEs will not have due diligence and reporting obligations.
 However, if they hold accounts with Reporting NZFIs they will have obligations to assist those institutions with their due diligence and reporting obligations.
 For passive NFEs, this would include providing information about their controlling persons.

-A financial institution will be an NZFI if it is a:
+A financial institution will be an NZFI if it is either a:

 The circumstances when a financial institution will be a NZFI are summarised in section 3.2 of the Inland Revenue Guidance on the CRS.